-However, if it is determined that the Class Action will be brought on behalf of an open class (and therefore all of the New Zealand claimants), you will have to take steps to positively opt out of the Class Action in order to withdraw from the Scheme.
-As set out in section 3, OBIML will post a notice on its website for the Class Action if it is determined to commence the Class Action on an open class basis.
-In this case, if you do nothing you may be treated as a Passive Member of the Scheme.
-A Passive Member is someone who is a member of the class of people who have a claim in the Class Action (because you are or were a New Zealand claimant), you have not positively opted out of the Class Action by giving a notice to the Court in the form it has approved for doing so, and the Court has agreed that all such people are covered by the decision to be made in the Class Action.
+If the Class Action is brought on an 'open' basis and you do nothing you may be treated as a Passive Member of the Scheme.
+A Passive Member is someone who is a member of the class of people who have a claim in the Class Action (because you are the registered owner of property in the Spring Farm area), you have not positively opted out of the Class Action by giving a notice to the Court in the form it has approved for doing so, and the Court has agreed that all such people are covered by the decision to be made in the Class Action5.
+A Passive Member's share of the Resolution Sum will be deemed assigned to the Scheme, and allocated amongst the Lawyers, the Funder and the claimants in accordance with the Scheme's constitution.

-OBIML encourages all Passive Members who do not wish to opt out of the Class Action to complete an Application Form so that OBIML can include you as a registered member of the Scheme and ensure that any distribution of the Resolution Sum to which you may be entitled is properly paid to you.
+OBIML encourages all Passive Members who do not wish to opt out of the Class Action to complete an Application Form so that OBIML can include you as a known member of the Scheme and ensure that any distribution of the Resolution Sum to which you may be entitled is properly paid to you.
 You do not have to pay anything to be a Passive Member, or to convert your Passive Membership to being treated as a known claimant.